aytekinkaplan/helsinki-university/part0/exercise.md

-Certainly!
-Here’s the complete set of instructions and diagrams combined into one Markdown file, written in English, for your assignment.
-This will include both the diagrams and the instructions on how to submit them.

 ### Markdown Content for Your Assignment

-Create a Markdown file named `exercise.md` with the following content:
+Creating a Markdown file named `exercise.md` with the following content:

 ````markdown
 # Exercise 0.4: New Note Diagram